 RULE 3-5.1 GENERALLY

-A judgment entered, finding a member of The Florida Bar guilty of misconduct, shall include one or more of the following disciplinary measures:
+A judgment entered, finding a member of The Florida Bar guilty of misconduct, will include 1 or more of the following disciplinary measures:

 (a) Admonishments.
 A Supreme Court of Florida order finding minor misconduct and adjudging an admonishment may direct the respondent to appear before the Supreme Court of Florida, the board of governors, grievance committee, or the referee for administration of the admonishment.
-A grievance committee report and finding of minor misconduct or the board of governors, upon review of such report, may direct the respondent to appear before the board of governors or the grievance committee for administration of the admonishment.
-A memorandum of administration of an admonishment shall thereafter be made a part of the record of the proceeding.
+A grievance committee report and finding of minor misconduct or the board of governors, on review of the report, may direct the respondent to appear before the board of governors or the grievance committee for administration of the admonishment.
+A memorandum of administration of an admonishment will be made a part of the record of the proceeding after the admonishment is administered.

 (b) Minor Misconduct.
 Minor misconduct is the only type of misconduct for which an admonishment is an appropriate disciplinary sanction.

 (1) Criteria.
-In the absence of unusual circumstances misconduct shall not be regarded as minor if any of the following conditions exist:
+In the absence of unusual circumstances misconduct will not be regarded as minor if any of the following conditions exist:

 (A) the misconduct involves misappropriation of a client's funds or property;